Antvirf/stui/README.md

 ## To-do

+- Debug multiplier param for jobs for easier development
 - Customisable columns and query expression
 - Nodes view: show only 1 row per node, regardless of number of partitions
 - Proper code structure